Code-Institute-Submissions/ms1-cathotel/readme.md

 * Booking calendar so the customer can see live availability without the need to 'request' a booking, they would receive an immediate confirmation
 * Payment system so they can pay a deposit through the website as opposed to in-person on the premises
 * Review system so the testimonials section can run independent of third party websites such as TripAdvisor/Yelp
+* Improve Performance of load times, using Google Lighthouse as a metric to track any improvements.
+A few ways to approach this would be:
+  * To use Javascript to dynamically change the resolution of images to be appropriate for the screen size viewing them.
+  * To convert the images to a next-gen image format such as WebP, which is steadily gaining more browser support (Safari 14 just announced support).
+Until WebP gains complete cross-browser support, writing in a fallback image format would be ideal to avoid some users not being able to load any images.

 ## Structure